Bigfoot is Alive and Well in Wisconsin

 And yet, black bears are the number one explanation given by skeptics for mystery hominid sightings.
 I’m not denying that there is a profundity of black bears in the region, because certainly there are; and I also believe that black bears very well could be and probably are responsible for some of the more ambiguous reports that have surfaced.
 According to the Wisconsin Department of Natural Resources, black bears have experienced a resurgence in the state over the last thirty years, and their population is not only thriving, but has expanded to include more of the state than at any time in recent history.
 But a black bear isn’t what that retired police officer saw.
 Black bears stand up only to observe their surroundings; it gives them a good line of sight over brush, and allows them to better sniff the air.
 They don’t travel that way, and if one were trying to avoid a human, it definitely wouldn’t try to do so on its hind legs.
 It has also been observed that the geographical distribution of black bears closely resembles that of Bigfoot sightings, but we must remember that correlation does not equal causation.
 I think it makes sense that creatures that share an environment would be similarly distributed.

 Of course there can be no discussion of Bigfoot without referencing the creature’s famous tracks, so often left in the wake of a sighting.
 In Wisconsin it is most common for these tracks to be found in the snow, which as local residents know, lasts well into springtime in the northern part of the state.
 In February of 2009 a witness reported a sighting of a jet black bipedal creature crossing the road in southeast Wisconsin.
 The witness returned to the area two days later, and took pictures of some very strange tracks in the snow.
 There appears to be a clear trail left by something with large feet, and a stride much longer than a human.
 However, upon closer inspection, the culprit is much more likely to be quite a bit smaller and more adorable than our friend the Sasquatch.
 The impressions left in the snow are lacking the distinctive traits one would expect of a primate footprint; there is no evidence of any ridge or individual toes, nor is the gait staggered.
 This appears to be the work of a small, quadrupedal animal capable of replicating the stride of a much larger biped.
 A much more likely explanation for these tracks is a common rabbit.
-Jackrabbits are known for bounding through the snow, can make leaps of up to ten feet, and are the likeliest culprit in this instance.
+Jackrabbits are known for bounding through the snow, can make leaps of over ten feet, and are the likeliest culprit in this instance.
 In deep snow, the rabbit would likely leave quite a depression, and sunlight tends to melt the edges of tracks in snow, making them less distinct.
 So, the natural body shape of a jackrabbit, combined with these other factors, could replicate the general shape of a large primate footprint fairly easily.

 Now, I don’t doubt that the witness in question saw something that winter’s day in 2009, but we must always be wary of confirming our own bias.
 I think that if I saw Bigfoot crossing a road and heading off into the countryside, and returned to the site in a few days to find tracks I couldn’t explain, then I might attribute them to the elusive beast myself.
 It has been said that if you’re looking for a particular explanation then you will often find it, and nowhere is that more true than in our search for answers in any paranormal field.
 So often we are left with hybrid tales comprised as much of personal narrative as observable fact, and separating the wheat from the chaff is a laborious process.
 But finding a mundane explanation for part of a mystery doesn’t solve the whole of it, and we may never know the truth behind this particular witness’s experience.